Digital representation of continuous observables in Quantum Mechanics: Introduction

 In this work the representation of continuous quantum observables as a row of powers of observables-digits is considered.
 We consider the expansions of the coordinate and momentum into a series in terms of the powers of the base of the corresponding numeral systems, and the digit itself also turns out to be observable.
 The momentum operator is introduced as a generator of coordinate shifts.
 As a result the Fourier expansion in this formalism is equivalent to a series expansion in terms of shift operators.
 Explicit expressions are obtained for all systems.
 Moreover, in the work are considered commutation relations, which also turn out not to be trivial.

 Among other things, when constructing this representation, a number of interesting ``physical`` effects naturally arise.
-For example, we demonstrate the connection between the choice of a binary digit, gauge transformations and the Aaronov-Bohm effect.
+For example, we demonstrate the connection between the choice of a binary digit, gauge transformations and the Aharonov–Bohm effect.

 As a part of the research work, various renormalization procedures also naturally arose, allowing one to assign finite values to some divergent series, which may be useful in the context of quantum field theory.